mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 Your stem cells will be brought to our stem cell laboratory where they'll be frozen and and stored safely until your transplant day.

-After harvesting most patients have no side effects and can resume their regular activities.
+After harvesting most patients have minimal side effects and can resume their regular activities.
+The most common side effects are numbness or tingling in the lips, hands or feet.
+This is caused by a temporary decrease in the calcium levels in your blood during the harvesting.

 Call Your Doctor If You:

 * Develop a fever (100.4° F or 38° C) or chills.
 * Notice any redness, bleeding, drainage, or pain at the catheter or needle insertion site.
+* Notice any bleeding or bruising
+* Notice numbness or tingling of your lips, hands or feed.

 <p class="question invisible">Where does mobilization/harvesting happen, when etc?
 I want to put this in the context of the Outpatient BMT process and give clear instructions.</p>

+<p class="outstanding">Move conditioning regimen to phase 2.</p>
 ### Conditioning Regimen
 <div class="feedback remove invisible">
 ### Receiving Your Chemotherapy